haiko-xyz/amm/docs/2-sphinx-vs-uniswap.md

 1. Linear Markets: similar to Uniswap V2 pools where liquidity positions are placed across the entire virtual price range.
 2. Concentrated Markets: similar to Uniswap V3 pools, allowing for concentrated liquidity.
-3. Hybrid Markets: start out asLinear Markets but are upgradeable to Concentrated Markets.
+3. Hybrid Markets: start out as Linear Markets but are upgradeable to Concentrated Markets.

-In practice, this is achieved by enforcing that all positions in Linear Markets are placed across the entire price range of the pool.
-Upgrading is achieved simply by removing this requirement.
+In practice, Linear and Concentrated Markets are identical except the former enforces the condition that all positions are placed across the entire price range of the pool.

+Upgrading to a Concentrated Market is achieved by removing this requirement.

 ## 4. Limit orders

-Sphinx supports limit orders, which are implemented as abstractions over regular liquidity positions by adding a mechanism to automatically remove liquidity once the position is filled.
+Sphinx supports limit orders, which are implemented as abstractions over regular liquidity positions by automatically removing liquidity once the position is filled.

-In Uniswap V4, limit orders are proposed to be implemented as hooks, whereas in Sphinx they are integrated into the core protocol.
+In Uniswap V4, limit orders are proposed to be implemented as hooks, whereas in Sphinx they are integrated into the core protocol itself.
 This allows strategies to easily place limit orders without having to worry about their underlying implementation.

-Limit orders are implemented using a batching mechanism as follows:
+Limit orders use a batching mechanism for efficient filling, as follows:

 1. All limit orders placed at the same limit are allocated to a `batch`, which can be thought of as a pool of assets at that limit.
-2. Each `batch` keeps track of a total amount of `liquidity`, as well as base and quote token balances.
+2. Each `batch` keeps track of a total amount of `liquidity`, as well as total base and quote token balances.
 3. As the market price moves, the batch's base and quote balances are updated accordingly.
 4. Limit orders are claimed by withdrawing the owner's pro rata share of the batch's base and quote balances.
 5. Once a `batch` is fully filled, a `nonce` counter increments to start a new batch at that limit.
 This allows proper accounting of filled amounts as price moves back and forth over the limit.
-6. Finally, depositing to partially filled batches is disallowed, in line with the specification of limit orders and to avoid unnecessary complexity.
+6. Depositing to partially filled batches is disallowed, both to prevent unnecessary complexity and to prevent limit orders being placed at the current active limit.

 ## 5. Strategies

-As explained above, each market created through `MarketManager` has the option of being deployed with an associated `Strategy`, which defines logic for LPing within that market.
-Specifically, any time a swap is executed, a designated `updatePositions()` function is called, which runs the strategic's logic and, if needed, updates its positions.
-This works in a similar way to Uniswap V4's `beforeSwap()` hook.
+As explained above, each market created through `MarketManager` has the option of being deployed with an associated `Strategy`, which defines logic for market making within that pool.

+Specifically, any time a swap is executed, a designated `updatePositions()` function is called, which updates the strategy's positions.
+Positions are updated prior to swap execution, in a similar way to Uniswap V4's `beforeSwap()` hook.

 Note that strategies are not trading strategies, but rather market making strategies.
 They help LPs automatically manage liquidity positions without the overhead of active management.